-Debtors are measured at amortised cost which usually corresponds to face value.
-In order to meet expected losses, writedown takes place at the net realisable value.
+Receivables are measured at amortised cost which usually corresponds to face value.
+In order to meet expected losses, they are written down for impairment to the net realisable value.

 Accrued income and deferred expenses

 Accrued income and deferred expenses recognised under assets comprise incurred costs concerning the next financial year.